 I have not had any issues or ever seen anyone get a seatbelt expander (I googled it pretty extensively also), I find their seatbelts to be plenty large.

-If you’re overweight, carry a smaller bag.
+Carry a smaller bag.

 If your party has a backpack – have someone else take it on the rides with them, if at all possible.